lukelbd/climate-benchmarks/README.md

 Julia compares unfavorably to python and CDO.

 ## Climate Data Operators (CDO)
-The newest versions of `cdo` add new zonal-statistics functions to the `expr` subcommand, which are used in `fluxes.cdo`.
+The newest versions of `cdo` add zonal-statistics functions to the `expr` subcommand, which are used in `fluxes.cdo`.
 But these functions were not available in recent versions of `cdo`, and a workaround had to be used (see `misc/fluxes_ineff.cdo`).
-This workaround, it turned out, was **much** slower than calculating fluxes with `expr`, and this matches my experience in general: CDO is great for **simple** tasks, but for **complex**, highly chained commands, it can quickly grow less efficient than much older, but more powerful and expressive, tools.
+This workaround, it turned out, was **much** slower than calculating fluxes with `expr`.

+This matches my experience in general: CDO is great for **simple** tasks, but for **complex**, highly chained commands, it can quickly grow less efficient than much older, but more powerful and expressive, tools.
 <!-- With an older, verbose CDO algorithm for getting fluxes (see `trash/fluxes_ineff.cdo`), CDO was **much much slower**, and the problem was exacerbated by adding levels. -->